 The training content was designed by University College London Institute of Education (UCL IOE).
 UCL IOE trained local NIHED trainers who then co-delivered the courses with the UK academics.
 Two national conferences for 200 leaders from 100 Myanmar universities were also held in the pilot year.

-The programme is underpinned by close partnership with the National Education Policy Commission (NEPC), Department for Higher Education (DHE) and the Rectors’ Committee (RC).
+The programme was underpinned by close partnership with the National Education Policy Commission (NEPC), Department for Higher Education (DHE) and the Rectors’ Committee (RC).
 Following a meeting with these three bodies, it was agreed that a central outcome of the next phase of the programme should be the formal establishment of the National Institute for Higher Education Development (NIHED) as an official body.
-The formal establishment of NIHED will ensure a sustainable approach to managing HE capacity development beyond the lifespan of this project.
+The formal establishment of NIHED would ensure a sustainable approach to managing HE capacity development beyond the lifespan of this project.

 - Development of a proposal for the formal structure of the National Institute for Higher Education Development, covering scope, strategic planning, training needs analysis and approaches, staffing, quality assurance and budget.